confluentinc/confluent-kafka-python/examples/fips/README.md

 ## Communication between client and Kafka cluster

-### Install from prebuilt wheels
+### Use statically linked OpenSSL with librdkafka shared library (prebuilt python wheels or librdkafka library)

-If you install the this client through prebuilt wheels using `pip`, it comes with librdkafka in which OpenSSL 3.0 is already statically linked.
+If you install this client through prebuilt wheels using `pip install confluent_kafka` or from source using `pip install confluent_kafka --no-binary :all:` with prebuilt librdkafka, OpenSSL 3.0 is already statically linked with the librdkafka shared library.
 To enable this client to communicate with the Kafka cluster using the OpenSSL FIPS provider and FIPS-approved algorithms, you must enable the FIPS provider.
 You can find steps to enable the FIPS provider in section [Enabling FIPS provider](#enabling-fips-provider).

-### Install from source by building librdkafka
+### Use system installed OpenSSL version with librdkafka shared library (installing librdkafka from source)

-When you build the python client from source, librdkafka dynamically links to the OpenSSL present in the system.
-If the installed OpenSSL is already working in FIPS mode, then you can directly jump to section [Client configuration to enable FIPS provider](#client-configuration-to-enable-fips-provider) to enable `fips` provider, otherwise use steps mentioned in section [Enabling FIPS provider](#enabling-fips-provider) to make OpenSSL in your system FIPS compliant and then enable `fips` provider.
-Once that is done, librdkafka and python client will use FIPS approved algorithms for the communication between client and Kafka Cluster using producer, consumer or admin client.
+When you build the librdkafka from source, librdkafka dynamically links to the OpenSSL present in the system (if static linking is not used explicitly while building).
+If the installed OpenSSL is already working in FIPS mode, then you can directly jump to the section [Client configuration to enable FIPS provider](#client-configuration-to-enable-fips-provider) and enable `fips` provider.
+If you don't have OpenSSL working in FIPS mode, use the steps mentioned in the section [Enabling FIPS provider](#enabling-fips-provider) to make OpenSSL in your system FIPS compliant and then enable the `fips` provider.
+Once you have OpenSSL working in FIPS mode and the `fips` provider enabled, librdkafka and python client will use FIPS approved algorithms for the communication between client and Kafka Cluster using the producer, consumer or admin client.

 ### Enabling FIPS provider

 To enable the FIPS provider, you must have the FIPS module available on your system, plug the module into OpenSSL, and then configure OpenSSL to use the module.
 You can plug the FIPS provider into OpenSSL two ways: 1) put the module in the default module folder of OpenSSL or 2) point to the module with the environment variable, `OPENSSL_MODULES`.
 For example: `OPENSSL_MODULES="/path/to/fips/module/lib/folder/`

 You configure OpenSSL to use the FIPS provider using the FIPS configuration in OpenSSL config.
-You can modify the default configuration file to include FIPS related config or create a new configuration file and point to it using the environment variable,`OPENSSL_CONF`.
+You can 1) modify the default configuration file to include FIPS related config or 2) create a new configuration file and point to it using the environment variable,`OPENSSL_CONF`.
 For example `OPENSSL_CONF="/path/to/fips/enabled/openssl/config/openssl.cnf` For an example of OpenSSL config, see below.

+**NOTE:** You need to specify both `OPENSSL_MODULES` and `OPENSSL_CONF` environment variable when installing the client from pre-built wheels or when OpenSSL is statically linked to librdkafka.

-#### Steps to generate FIPS provider module
+#### Steps to build FIPS provider module

 You can find steps to generate the FIPS provider module in the [README-FIPS doc](https://github.com/openssl/openssl/blob/openssl-3.0.8/README-FIPS.md)